wonkystuff/production-hex/README.md

   - Last selected preset and Legato-state are preserved across power cycles (automatically saved 8 seconds after the last update)
   - Increased base sample rate to 60kHz from 40kHz to reduce some aliasing (oscillators still create aliasing)
   - Miscellaneous code tidying
+- 2024/10/19 - Addition of mco-1b; drumplayer (aka 'playa' module) hex files; update of other MIDI code to use new MIDI library
+- 2025/09/11 - multiple updates:
+  - Updated mco* hex files as they have been reported as not working correctly (sorry about that).
+  - Added hex files for pa/4, env4 and umdx modules